accelazh/accelazh.github.io/_posts/2018-01-18-Dig-The-Math-In-RDP-Optimal-Recovery.md

 ---
 {% include JB/setup %}

+RDP (row-diagonal parity) code is a popular code.
+It is of n+2, one parity encodes horizontal strips, and one for diagonal (slightly different from EVENODD).
+It tolerates 2 disk failure.
+[Optimal Recovery of Single Disk Failure in RDP Code Storage Systems](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.439.9023&rep=rep1&type=pdf) proposed the optimal recovery scheduling, which achieves mimimum disk IO count and balanced recovery workload across disks.

-The pasted paper pages are annotated with key steps.
+In this post I try to understand the math in the paper and also the thinking behind.
+The pasted paper page images (at tail of this post) are annotated with key steps.
 When exploring this RDP optimal recovery problem, I think

   * Pick a few specific p=5 or p=7 example to try out a few recovery combinations first, may help realize that there are minimal read conditions
   * Use Python etc programming to simulate, may help find that each minimal reads conditions have equal number of reads